 However, this is not the only disadvantage of the traditional rule-based approach.
 In the digital era, fraudsters are evolving and have gained more sophisticated skills in coming up with fraud patterns.
 That’s why the complexity of fraud also increased.
 Therefore, new rules have to be developed when new fraud patterns appear.
 Lockdown restrictions have driven the rapid adoption of digitalization and tools for online transactions.
 This led to more diverse and complex fraudulent schemes: fake websites, fake delivery services, online bookings, etc. Therefore, to boost the fraud detection and prevention market, machine learning and artificial intelligence need to be involved in processing large data sets.

-Machine learning systems enable algorithms to process massive data sets instantly and permanently, analyze and recognize patterns, and make predictions with the ability to learn from the historical fraud patterns (past experience).
-Therefore, ML does hot require to be manually programmed with plenty of pre-determined rules to spot fraudulent cases.
+Machine learning systems enable algorithms to process massive data sets instantly and permanently, analyze and recognize patterns, and make predictions with the ability to learn from historical fraud patterns (past experience).
+Therefore, ML does not require to be manually programmed with plenty of pre-determined rules to spot fraudulent cases.
 Such algorithms facilitate the system to respond to various cases.
 Being trained with information about previous fraud experience, they are able to identify and assess the pattern autonomously.

 With machine learning, the process of fraud detection is much more accurate.
-It is conducted in a more granular way, making the outcomes more effective and prompt and eliminating the humans’ involvement.
+It is conducted in a more granular way, making the outcomes more effective and prompt and eliminating human involvement.
 Furthermore, once gathered and categorized, the information is labeled as good (legitimate) or bad (fraudulent).
 Based on these labels, fraud prevention programs powered by ML can anticipate future criminal activities.
 As soon as they identify the fraudulent situations, they update their models to use them in the upcoming threats.

 In terms of customer experiences, banks used to enhance security measures by overwhelming users with a number of verification steps to pass a transaction.
-As in the case with false positives inherent to rule-based systems, machine learning algorithms can analyze the user’s habits, experiences, and behaviors during a specific time to reduce the cases of false positives.
+As in the case of false positives inherent to rule-based systems, machine learning algorithms can analyze the user’s habits, experiences, and behaviors during a specific time to reduce the cases of false positives.
 So that if a customer exceeds the credit card threshold in an unusual place, an ML-based algorithm will incorporate data analyzed about this customer during a specific period of time.
-For instance, a customer’s travel time or purchasing a ticket to that unusual place.
+For instance, a customer’s travel time or purchasing a ticket to an unusual place.
 Now you know how to decrease the false positives with ML and increase positive customer experience.

 Machine Learning vs. RuleBased Approach: Comparison